ikkez/F3-Sugar/SchemaBuilder/readme.md

     $builder->alterTable('news')->addCol('author',DT:TEXT8);
 	```

-	If `$nullable` is false, the field is added as NOT NULL field, so i cannot contain null value and therefore needs a default
+	If `$nullable` is false, the field is added as NOT NULL field, so it cannot contain a null value and therefore needs a default.

     example:
     ``` php